AdaptiveClick: Clicks-aware Transformer with Adaptive Focal Loss for Interactive Image Segmentation

-In this paper, we rethink interactive image segmentation by looking at the inter-class click ambiguity resolution and intra-class click ambiguity optimization (refer to the right-hand figure in Fig. \ref{fig:fig1}) and propose an AdaptiveClick model, which is a clicks-aware transformer with an adaptive focal loss.
-First, we develop a click-aware mask-adaptive transformer decoder (CAMD) that includes a Pixel-level Multi-scale Mask Transformer Decoder (PMMD) and a Clicks-Aware Attention Module (CAAM).
-This decoder generates unique instance masks for each ambiguity based on possible click ambiguities and selects the optimal mask based on the ground truth.
-This approach resolves interaction ambiguity and accelerates the convergence of the transformer.
-Then, we investigate the ``gradient swamping'' problem of focal loss, which aggravates interaction ambiguity in IIS tasks.
-To tackle this, we design a novel Adaptive Focal Loss (AFL).
-AFL adapts the training strategy according to the number and difficulty distribution of samples, improving convergence and interaction ambiguity problems (see the $P_{t}$ plot purple box in the right sub-figure in Fig.~\ref{fig:fig1}).
-At a glance, the main contributions delivered in this work are summarized as follows:
+In this paper, we rethink the interaction ambiguity of IIS by addressing both inter-class and intra-class click ambiguities.
+Firstly, we propose a mask-adaptive AdaptiveClick, which is composed of a Click-Aware Mask-adaptive transformer Decoder (CAMD) with an Adaptive Focal Loss (AFL).
+CAMD incorporates a click-aware attention module that generates distinct instance masks for each click by considering potential click ambiguities and subsequently selecting the optimal mask.
+This addresses inter-class click ambiguity and accelerates the convergence of the transformer.
+Next, we observe that the root of intra-class click ambiguity is ``gradient swamping'', which aggravates interaction ambiguity in IIS tasks.
+To tackle this, we put forward a novel AFL based on the gradient theory of BCE and FL.
+AFL adapts the training strategy according to the difficulty distribution of samples, improving intra-class click ambiguity problems (the $\mathbf{P}_{\mathrm{t}}$ plot of AFL in Fig.~\ref{fig:fig1} with clearer boundaries).